adobe/xdm-event-model/README.md

 ## Notes, docs and pointers

-As we chose to serve the json-ld `@context` through link header [9] and keep fixed json-ld prefixes.
-We could base this implementation of plain and simple jackson [10] serialization, otherwise for full-fledged json-ld implementation hydra [0] and jsonld-java [8] would have been used
+Note that as we chose to serve the json-ld `@context` through link header [9] and keep fixed json-ld prefixes, we based this implementation of plain and simple jackson [10] serialization, otherwise for full-fledged json-ld implementation hydra [0] and jsonld-java [8] could have been used

 * [0] http://www.hydra-cg.com/
 * [1] https://github.com/dschulten/hydra-java